Essential Notices and Publications on Debt Collection from the Consumer Financial Protection Bureau

 Final Rule Defining Larger Participants of the Consumer Debt Collection Market (effective Jan.
 2, 2013)

-Essentials for All Collection Agencies
+Key Documents for All Collection Agencies

 Register your company with CFPB complaints system, Consumer Response (Required for ALL ARM companies)

 CFPB Bulletin on Unfair, Deceptive, or Abusive Debt Collection Practices (issued July 10, 2013)